fontlabcom/getgo-fonts/docs/zotosans-hanunoo.md

 ---

-## Coto Sans Hanunoo
+## Zoto Sans Hanunoo

-Coto Sans Hanunoo is a design for the Hanunoo script.
+Zoto Sans Hanunoo is a design for the Hanunoo script.

 It contains 43 glyphs and 3 OpenType features, and supports 28 characters from the Unicode blocks: Hanunoo.